Lai-Justin/Keras-CIFAR-10-CNN/README.md

 In order to see the improvement of the model during training, I plotted out the training and validation accuracy and loss after each epoch.
 From the graph, we can see that although the model had a lower training loss and was increasing in accuracy after each epoch in training, these improvements started to diverge as the accuracy and loss stopped improving at around the fifth epoch.
-This of course meant that the model began overfitting to the training data and was failing to properly classify unseen data and ended up with a with a final test accuracy of 65%.
+This of course meant that the model began overfitting to the training data and was failing to properly classify unseen data and ended up with a final test accuracy of 65%.

 ```python